digital-asset/cn-quickstart/docs/development/002-testing.md

    - `make build` compiles the frontend, backend, and Daml model, then builds the Docker images.

 2. **Create sample AppInstallRequests**
-   - The test scenarios require multiple requests to be created.
-The script (or `integration-test-ci` target) automatically runs `make create-app-install-request` four times.
+   - The test scenarios require multiple `AppInstallRequests` to be created.
+The script (or `integration-test-ci` target) automatically creates them.

 3. **Run Playwright tests**
    - A container with the official Playwright image (`mcr.microsoft.com/playwright`) is invoked.